 Audio and Sound Designer play an important role for genres that involve a lot of electronic sounds and samples.
-They are responsible to synthesise new sound and make beats.
-In most electronic studio, sound designers are also called as beat designers.
+They are responsible for synthesising new sounds and making beats.
+In most electronic studios, sound designers are also called beat designers.

-Other than these roles, audio engineers also work as audio technicians or sound technicians, responsible to maintain and managing the studio equipment and gear.
+Other than these roles, audio engineers also work as audio technicians or sound technicians, responsible for maintaining and managing the studio equipment and gear.
 Audio engineers with less experience are generally employed as sound technicians or audio technicians, and fill a subset with roles that would normally be filled by an audio engineer.